 Source substitution and replenishment is the delivery of an alternate source of water to users that currently pump groundwater, reducing groundwater extraction and allowing the management of groundwater in storage.
 CVWD is working to expand direct delivery of Colorado River water for agriculture, golf courses, and homeowners' associations.
 The Indio Subbasin GSAs are also working to maximize the use of recycled water and expand their non-potable water systems (some CVWD customers receive a blend of recycled water and Canal water).
-The 2022 Alternative Plan Update includes non-potable water expansions at multiple WRPs in order to reduce the volume of recycled water that is disposed of through onsite percolation basins.
+The 2022 Alternative Plan Update includes non-potable water expansions at multiple WRPs in order to reduce the volume of recycled water that is disposed of through onsite percolation basins or discharged to the CVSC.
 CVWD and DWA also intend to continue and expand groundwater replenishment operations with SWP and Canal water in the Indio Subbasin.

-PMAs related to water quality that will help protect the groundwater basin for beneficial uses and users and avoid undesirable results include continued implementation of water quality programs and policies in the Subbasin, as well as implementation of the Coachella Valley Salt and Nutrient Management Plan (CV-SNMP).
+PMAs related to water quality that will help protect the groundwater basin for beneficial uses and users and avoid undesirable results include continued implementation of water quality programs and policies in the Subbasin, as well as implementation of the Development Workplan to update the CV-SNMP.